Organizing Principles

 Rapport

-One personality’s awareness of another personality manifests as a link of influence between the two fields, that is related to attention and intention.
+One personality’s awareness of another personality manifests a link of influence between the two life fields, that is related to attention and intention.
 The nature of this link of rapport depends on the clarity (intensity) of awareness and the reason for the awareness.
 These links are dynamic and are thought to facilitate cooperation.

 A life field’s attention on a thoughtform or other life field that is purposeful and informed by memory.
 Intentional influence exerted by a rapport network within a community of interest is thought to be cumulative with the potential of changing the community’s frame of reference.